The Best Food and Diets for Bulldogs and French Bulldogs

 LABEL & INGREDIENTS

 FACT: Ingredients are listed according to “weight as fed”.
-The % published provides minimal info about the ingredient’s quality, ingredients listed are not directly correlated with the diet’s true nutritious value or the quality of the manufacturing processing.
+The % published provides minimal info about the ingredient’s quality.
+The ingredients listed are not directly correlated with the diet’s true nutritious value or the quality of the manufacturing processing.

 FACT: Pet food manufacturer labeling legal requirements are minimal and often lack transparency, it’s nearly impossible for you to select an OTC diet base on the “ingredient list”